Gallstones are stones or lumps that develop in the gallbladder or bile duct when certain substances harden.

-A small amount of harmless radioactive material is injected into the patient.
-This is absorbed by the gallbladder, which is then stimulated to contract.
+A medical professional injects a small amount of harmless radioactive material into the patient.
+This is absorbed by the gallbladder, which the medical professional then stimulates to contract.
 This test may diagnose abnormal contractions of the gallbladder or an obstruction of the bile duct.

-It used to be the case that people with gallstones who were not yet ready for surgery would be prescribed an extremely low-fat diet to prevent gallstone growth.
+It used to be the case that doctors would advise people with gallstones who were not yet ready for surgery to follow an extremely low-fat diet to prevent gallstone growth.

-This has recently been shown to be less helpful than previously thought, as rapid weight loss can cause gallstones.
+Researchers have recently concluded this approach is less helpful than previously thought, as rapid weight loss can cause gallstones.

-A balanced diet with regular meals is recommended.
-This will not cure gallstones, but it can have a positive impact on any symptoms and pain experienced.
+Instead, the recommendation is that people with gallstones eat a balanced diet with regular meals.
+This will not cure gallstones, but it can have a positive impact on any symptoms and pain.

-Avoiding foods high in saturated fats can help to reduce the risk of gallstones developing, such as butter, hard cheese, cakes, and biscuits.
+Avoiding foods high in saturated fats such as butter, hard cheese, cakes, and cookies can help reduce the risk of gallstones developing.
 Cholesterol is thought to have a role in forming gallstones.

-Dietary steps can be taken to help prevent the condition, such as eating more nuts and consuming small amounts of alcohol.
+People can also make positive dietary steps changes to help prevent the condition, such as eating more nuts and consuming less alcohol.

 Gallstones may form when the chemicals in the gallbladder are out of balance, such as cholesterol, calcium bilirubinate, and calcium carbonate.

-- Cholesterol gallstones: These may form if there is too much cholesterol in the bile.
+Cholesterol gallstones may form if there is too much cholesterol in the bile.
 They are the main type of gallstones in the United States.

-- Pigment gallstones: These form when the bile has too much bilirubin.
+Pigment gallstones form when the bile has too much bilirubin.
 They are more common among people with liver disease, infected bile tubes, or blood disorders, such as sickle-cell anemia.

 Experts are not completely sure why some people develop the chemical imbalance in their gallbladder that causes gallstones, while others do not.

-However, we do know that gallstones are more common among people with obesity, especially women.
-A study revealed that a bulging midriff almost doubles a woman’s chances of developing gallstones and the need for surgery to remove them.
+However, gallstones are more common among people with obesity, especially women.
+A study revealed that having a waist size of 36 inches or more almost doubles a woman’s chances of developing gallstones and the need for surgery to remove them.

 - being sedentary